MooWhom/RssFeed/README.md

 # RssFeed

 A simple AWS Lambda setup to listen for new posts to a set of RSS feeds.
 Each new found post in each feed is sent to a pre-defined Discord webhook.

-RssFeed uses AWS's DynamoDB to store data about the last-posted link of a specific feed.
-This allows the script to remember where it last left off between invocations, and prevents duplciate posts being sent.

-The Lambda should be triggered on a set schedule.
-For timely updates, a period of about 2/3 minutes is recommended.
-This also ensures executions remain in the free period tier.
+This project uses a SAM template to configure an AWS Lambda function that stores the date of the article it last posted from each configured feed in a DynamoDB database.
+The default configuration uses a CloudWatch Events (EventBridge) timer trigger set to three minutes to call the function every three minutes.

 ## Deployment

-### DynamoDB
-A DynamoDB table called `rssfeed` must exist.
-The primary key is `feed`, which associates a string of the time the last published entry of each feed was created to said feed.

-### Lambda
+Using SAM, simply run:

+- `sam build`
+- `sam deploy`

 ## Environment variables